zaidcareem/contact-management-system-mysql-javafx/README.md

 - Add contacts

+- Read contacts

+- Edit contacts

+- Delete contacts

 - Delete user profile through password authentication [ this also clears all contacts user has saved so far ]

-- Delete contacts

 - Then sign up as a new user again